Ada-Developers-Academy/daily-curriculum/week18/weekly-overview.md

 # Week 18

-In Week 18 start a two week AngularJS project.
+In Week 18, we will start a two week AngularJS project.
 We will focus on learning the basics of front-end javascript frameworks.

 ## Goals